YOSTACTION.COM

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is a letter that was written by Ed Yost.
+Following is a letter that was hand written by Ed Yost.

-( Photographs have been inserted into the text to better tell his story. )
+The following text is transcribed from that letter.
+Captioned Photographs have been inserted to better tell the story.

 "The Rifles of Ed Yost"